Equal Educational Opportunity Policy

 Formal Complaint Procedures

-A student may initiate a formal complaint by contacting the Ombuds, the Associate Provost and Dean for Academic Development or the Vice President for Inclusion, Diversity & Equity.
-In all cases, the college will respond to reports to violations of this policy in a prompt, fair and impartial manner.
-In the interests of ensuring that investigations are done in an effective manner, students are encouraged to make complaints immediately after the conduct complained of.
-Complaints must be brought no later than 3 months after the end of the student’s participation in the affected course or educational program.
+A student may initiate a formal complaint by contacting the Associate Provost and Dean for Academic Development, the Institutional Equity Officer, or the Vice President for Inclusion, Diversity & Equity.
+In all cases, the college will respond to reports of violations of this policy in a prompt, fair and impartial manner.
+In the interests of ensuring that investigations are done in an effective manner, students are encouraged to make complaints immediately after the conduct complained of occurs.
+Complaints should be brought no later than 180 days after the end of the student’s participation in the affected course or educational program.

-For the purposes of this policy, the person who reports that they have been subjected to discrimination or discriminatory harassment, or is the subject of such a report shall be referred to as the “complainant.”
-The person against whom the complaint is filed shall be referred to as the “respondent.”
+For the purposes of this policy, the person who reports that they have been subjected to discrimination based on their protected status, or is the subject of such a report shall be referred to as the “Complainant.”
+The person against whom the complaint is filed shall be referred to as the “Respondent.”

 When the college receives a formal complaint, it will promptly investigate the allegation in a fair and expeditious manner.
 Every effort will be made to proceed while maintaining confidentiality to the extent practicable under the circumstances.
 If it is determined that this policy has been violated, the college will act to eliminate the offending conducts and, where appropriate, will impose disciplinary action.
 All college community members who have responsibility for investigating, addressing, or redressing claims of discrimination or discriminatory harassment under this policy, including determining the applicability of academic freedom or freedom of expression, shall receive yearly training.